LesserChance/samplepad-editor/README.md

-# Development Note
+# Development
-This is only tested with the SampleRack, which should be functioning well.
-If you have a samplepad or samplepad pro and would like this to work for you, you can help out be sending me any existing `.kit` files you have on your SD card, and letting me know what your samplepad firmware version is.
-The more examples I get the easier it'll be for me to assure itll work for all versions.
-Thanks!
+This is only tested with the Alesis SampleRack, which should be functioning well.
+It _should_ work with a Alesis SamplePad Pro but I do not have one to test on.
+If you have one, please help me test it out!

 # SamplePad Kit Editor
 ![](https://img.shields.io/github/v/release/lesserchance/samplepad-editor?include_prereleases)